Jackson Institute course offerings are always viewable under “Global Affairs” at Yale’s Online Course Information site.

 A visual map of the requirements for Global Affairs majors can be found here: (Class of 2019, 2020 and 2021 onward)

 The matrix is a list of approved electives for the major.
-See here for the updated Fall 2021 Course Matrix of all approved courses.
-(See here for the Spring 2021 Course Matrix).
+See here for the Spring 2022 Course Matrix of all approved courses.
+(See here for the Fall 2021 Course Matrix and here for the Spring 2021 Course Matrix).
 Students may also refer to the list of historically accepted Research Design courses.
-The spring 2022 matrix will be posted here by December 1 (at the latest).